noahbuller/intern-challenge-fork/README.md

 ### Database Connection

-The project is configured to connect to our AWS RDS PostgreSQL instance.
+The project is configured to connect to a dummy AWS RDS PostgreSQL instance.
 The connection details are provided in the `.env.example` file.
 Make sure to update your `.env` file with the credentials provided separately.

 The database schema is provided in `config/database_schema.json`.
 You can use this to understand the database structure and create your SQLAlchemy models.